couples therapy

 Terrence Real – How can I get through to you?

-The three stages of couples counselling:
+The three steps in couples counselling:

 1. Understanding how you get into a “stress cycle”